Ink Business Premier Review (2024)

-When Chase first debuted a new Ink Business card, we were excited… until we learned about strict rewards limitations that aren’t an issue with other Ink Business cards.
+When Chase first debuted a new Ink Business card, we were excited…until we learned about strict rewards limitations that aren’t an issue with other Ink Business cards.
 With this one, you can’t move rewards to another card or to any travel partner program.
 Boo!
-However, it is an excellent choice for a cash back card for some.
-Here is my review of the Chase Ink Business Premier Charge Card…
+However, it can be an decent choice for a cash back card for some people.
+Here’s our full review.

 a close up of a credit card